mark-lester/cardano/README.md

 -d [debug level] - produce debug output to given debug level -R - turn reverse searching off, default is to search backwards and forwards
 ``````
-## Verbage
+## Description
-cardano.js will search for any occurrence of any word from an input list,
+cardano.js will search any givern suspected Cardano grid for any occurrence of any word from an input vocabulary list,
-and a definition file of all instances of all the rabus shapes you have defined and suspect.
+using a definition file of all instances of all the rabus shapes you have defined and suspect.
 The input vocabulary list can be as large as you like, the entire english language can be handled if you so wish.
 The rabuses are defined simply by drawing the shapes as a series of ordered numbers in a defintion file separated by blank lines.
 A rabus file might look like
 ```
 1
 2